 Additionally, Steven E. Heintz has a perfect 5.0 AV peer review ratings through Martindale-Hubbell, among other honors and awards.

 More importantly, our attorneys work on a contingent fee, which means our clients don’t pay unless we win their case.

-To schedule a free, no-obligation consultation with one of our distinguished attorneys, call 941-748-2916 or contact our law firm online.
+If you were in a car accident caused in traffic, schedule a free, no-obligation consultation with one of our distinguished attorneys, call 941-748-2916 or contact our law firm online.
 Our website is available in both English and Spanish.
 We have offices conveniently located in Bradenton and Sarasota, Florida.